 At the end of this article, there is a free Microsoft mock interview, questions from real Microsoft interviews, and feedback from artificial intelligence about your interview skills and personality.

 The competition is high while seeking a job at Microsoft as it offers the most popular in-demand jobs across America.
 The hiring process is divided into various levels.
 The candidates are keenly observed and tested during these stages to succeed.

 The detailed resume and skillset of candidates are analyzed closely.
 Then the suitable candidates are called in for an interview.

 Normally, a series of four to seven interviews are conducted.
 If the candidate does not perform well in the first three interviews then they might not be called for the next one.

 The interview comprises several technical and behavioral questions.
-The candidates with a growth mindset are preferred over others.
+Candidates with a growth mindset are preferred over others.
 The interviews look for qualities like confidence level and ability to adapt to changes.

 The way you answer the questions during an interview says a lot about what kind of person you are.
 Numerous online services are available where you can practice for an interview and receive immediate feedback on how well you have performed.
 One such example is Interview School.